Primetalk/SynapseGrid/docs/README.EN.md

 The signals that comes to subsystem's inputs are completely processed during single trellis step of the parent system.
 Inner processing is done in absolutely the same way as the processing in the parent system

+For a better approach to subsystems see [Subsystems](Subsystems.EN.md)

 Akka Actors usage
 -----------------